-Those who enroll in Arts One are able to use the beautiful and spacious IBLC 380 Gateway space, a quiet study area for use by current First-Year Gateway Students only.
+Those who enrol in Arts One are able to use the beautiful and spacious IBLC 380 Gateway space, a quiet study area for use by current First-Year Gateway Students only.

-Gateway is the term used to refer to the four First-Year programs that share this space: Arts One, Science One, Co-ordinated Arts Program (CAP), Co-ordinated Science Program (CSP).
+Gateway is the term used to refer to the four First-Year programs that share this space: Arts One, Science One, Coordinated Arts Program (CAP), Science First Year Focus Program (FYF).

-As you will discover if you haven’t already, IBLC is a very popular study area on campus, and Gateway students are lucky to have a space in this busy building all to themselves.
+IBLC is a very popular study area on campus and Gateway students are fortunate to have a dedicated home base in this busy building.